TDLdefA-QUN/Fermi-Hubbard-Classical-Shadow/README.md

-# Fermi-Hubbard Phase space mapper
+# Fermi-Hubbard Classical Shadow Algorithm tests

 This code is intended to map the phase space of Fermi-Hubbard Hamiltonians using Quantum Computers and Classical shadows.